EdnaZhang-743/Bulls-Cows-Web-Game/README.md

 Clearing browser data will reset your game.

+License

 This project is intended for learning and portfolio demonstration.

-License

-This project is for educational and demonstration purposes.